Browse by Medical Category

 Our program is highly skilled in treating Lyme arthritis and the many other manifestations of Lyme disease across all disease stages.
 We generally refer patients younger than 12 years of age to the pediatric rheumatologists at the MassGeneral Hospital for Children.

 Program director Allen Steere, MD, who discovered Lyme disease in 1976, also directed studies of a vaccine for the condition that was available from 1998 to 2002.
 He has won numerous awards for his work in Lyme disease over the past 30+ years.

 Since coming to Mass General in 2002, Dr. Steere has directed our research and clinical efforts in Lyme disease.
 He works with all the physicians in the Rheumatology Unit and throughout the hospital to provide patients with state-of-the-art diagnostic and treatment services.

 Dr. Steere's laboratory performs translational studies using samples from patients with Lyme arthritis or rheumatoid arthritis (two conditions with many similarities) to:

 We are hopeful these research efforts will enhance our diagnostic and treatment capabilities, and lead to better patient outcomes.

 As part of an internationally recognized teaching hospital, the Rheumatology Unit is committed to preparing the next generation of leading academic physicians, scientists and clinician-educators.
-Our fellowship program, affiliated with Harvard Medical School, entails intensive study of the clinical, diagnostic, therapeutic, pathogenic and research aspects of Lyme disease and other rheumatologic diseases.
-Internal medicine residents also gain exposure to Lyme disease patients as part of their general training.
+Our fellowship program, affiliated with Harvard Medical School, entails intensive study of the clinical, diagnostic, therapeutic, pathogenic and research aspects of Lyme arthritis and other rheumatologic diseases.
+Internal medicine residents also gain exposure to Lyme arthritis patients as part of their general training.